 The natural capacity of the skin to produce collagen decreases with age and due to various other factors.
 Collagen is the most abundant among the proteins that render firmness and elasticity to your skin.
 It is essential not only to keep lines and wrinkles at bay but also to heal wounds and scars.

 Microneedling is minimally invasive, with faster recovery time and is less expensive than other procedures such as laser treatments.

 Microneedling Treatment Process

-For best results, you should get the microneedling procedure done by a certified beautician or a dermatologist.
+For best results, you should get the microneedling procedure done by dermatologist.
 Milder microneedling tools are also available for using at home, but the effectiveness and safety of those tools remain questionable.
 If you are getting professional microneedling done, typically these steps will be followed.